 Some travellers have a rough idea of where they want to go to Africa, but the reality is that most people don’t!
-(Or they find out that the place on their wishlist is not ideal for the only time that they can get away…) There are so many options, plus an even greater abundance of ‘opinions’ out there.
+(Or they find out that the place on their wishlist is not ideal for this time of year.
+But it’s only time that they can get away…) There are so many options, plus an even greater abundance of ‘opinions’ out there.

-So to end off our ‘Where to go in Africa‘ series we’ll be talking about safari travel in the months of February, March and April.
+So to here is the next installment in our ‘Where to go in Africa‘ series.
+Here we’re talking about safaris for the months of February, March and April.
 We hope this inspires you!

 This article in our ‘Where to go in Africa’ series is courtesy of Cedarberg Africa, a travel and safari company specializing in African tailor-made itineraries.
 We have special rates with all the hotels and game lodges, so you don’t pay any more than booking direct, and often less.